UK starts to issue free CO2 permits to airlines

 "There is nothing holding up the issuing of free allowances, as soon as aircraft operators complete the registry account opening process, they will be able to receive their allowances," the statement said.

-British Airways, part of IAG (ICAG.L), is set to receive 10.3 million permits or around 18 percent of the UK's total allocation of so-called EU aviation allowances (EUAAs) to airlines this year, DECC said last October.
+British Airways, part of IAG, is set to receive 10.3 million permits or around 18 percent of the UK's total allocation of so-called EU aviation allowances (EUAAs) to airlines this year, DECC said last October.

 The EU ETS covers around half of the 27-nation bloc's carbon dioxide emissions by including around 12,000 power and industrial plants.
 Airlines joined the scheme this year.